If you're less than satisfied with the quality of your hair, if you have

 expensive products available, it's practicing good hair care habits.

-You've been caring for your hair for most of your life, but have you
+You've been caring for your hair for most of your life, but you may have

 developed bad habits without realizing it?
 Bad habits that are, in fact,